markpernotto/exoplanet_citation/PLAN.md

   FastAPI / Vercel → /api/discoveries, /api/planets, /api/health, /rss.xml
 ```

-### Phase 2 additions
+### Phase 2 additions (as built)
 ```
-discovery_changes (where change_type = NEW)
+planets_snapshots (after diff)
         │
         ▼
-  resolve_citation.py    → Tier 1 (DOI direct) → Tier 3 (Crossref) → Tier 2 (ADS) → Tier 4 (queue)
-        │                  → write to publications + planet_publications
-        │
-        │  (parallel branch)
+  enrich_gaia.py         → for each host with parsable gaia_dr3_id, query Gaia DR3 TAP
+        │                  → UPSERT into host_stars_gaia (resumable via backfill_state)
         ▼
-  enrich_gaia.py         → for each new host with gaia_dr3_id, query Gaia DR3 TAP
+  enrich_ads.py          → for each new bibcode in disc_refname, fetch from NASA ADS
-        │                  → write to host_stars_gaia
+        │                  → UPSERT into discovery_papers
         ▼
-  dbt run                → marts: dim_planet, dim_publication, fact_discovery, fact_parameter_revision
-        │
+  resolve_citations.py   → 4-tier per planet:
+        │                    Tier 1: ADS bibcode (from disc_refname regex)
+        │                    Tier 2: Crossref by DOI (from discovery_papers)
+        │                    Tier 3: ADS title search (fuzzy match) │                    Tier 4: insert into citation_manual_queue
+        │                  → UPSERT publications + planet_publications
+        │                  → ADS quota circuit breaker on X-RateLimit-Remaining: 0
         ▼
-  publish.py             → regenerate citation-graph + procedural-rendering endpoints
+  publish.py             → regenerate rss.xml + discoveries.json + health.json
 ```

-Note tier ordering: Tier 2 (ADS) runs after Tier 3 (Crossref) intentionally because the ADS API key may not arrive by the time we start coding the resolver.
-Tier 2 reprocesses anything Tiers 1 and 3 left as low-confidence or unresolved.

-Gaia enrichment runs as a parallel branch — it has no dependency on citation resolution.
-The two backfill jobs can run independently and concurrently (Gaia: ~6,300 hosts, batched lookups, ~hour of clock time; citations: ~6,300 planets across 3 APIs, several hours).
+The two enrichment passes run sequentially in `nightly.yml`; they could
+run in parallel but the data volume per night is small enough that
+sequential is simpler. `resolve_citations.py` runs after `enrich_ads.py`
+because Tier 2 (Crossref by DOI) reads DOIs that `enrich_ads.py` cached
+into `discovery_papers`.

+dbt marts (`dim_planet`, `dim_publication`, etc.) deferred — not on the
+critical path; the API serves directly from the public schema.

 ---

-## Citation Resolution Strategy
+## Citation Resolution Strategy (as shipped)

-The `disc_refname` field is a free-text bibliographic reference like:
+`disc_refname` is HTML-embedded, not free text.
+It looks like:
-> `Borucki W. J., et al. 2011, ApJ, 736, 19`
+> `<a href="https://ui.adsabs.harvard.edu/abs/2011ApJ...736...19B/abstract" target=_blank>Borucki et al. 2011</a>`

-Tiered strategy:

-1. **Tier 1 — direct DOI present.** Some entries already include a DOI.
-Trivial, mark `confidence='high'`, `extracted_from='disc_refname'`.
-2. **Tier 3 — Crossref title/author search.** Parse first-author surname + year + journal abbreviation, query Crossref `/works` with structured filters.
-If exactly one result matches author+year+journal, mark `confidence='medium'`.
-(Numbered "3" because it's built second but is logically the third tier of confidence.)
-3. **Tier 2 — ADS bibcode lookup.** Construct the bibcode from the reference string (`2011ApJ...736...19B`), query ADS, get DOI + metadata.
-Mark `confidence='high'` if ADS returns an exact match.
-Built last, runs across queue + low-confidence entries to upgrade them.
-4. **Tier 4 — manual review queue.** Anything that can't be resolved with confidence goes into `data/unresolved.csv` for human review.
-Track resolution rate as a project KPI.
+That HTML envelope makes Tier 1 trivial: regex out the bibcode and call
+ADS.
+Tiers 2 and 3 are fallbacks for the small fraction of planets where
+either the bibcode is missing/malformed or ADS itself is rate-limited.

+Tiers (per planet, stop at first success):

+1. **Tier 1 — ADS bibcode from `disc_refname`.** Regex `abs/([^/]+)/abstract`
+   on the embedded URL, decode `%26` → `&`.
+Confidence: `high`.
+   `resolved_via='ads_bibcode'`.
+Covers ~99% of catalog rows.
+2. **Tier 2 — Crossref by DOI.** Pulls the DOI we already cached in
+   `discovery_papers` (during `enrich_ads.py`) and queries Crossref's
+   `/works/{doi}` endpoint.
+Confidence: `high`. `resolved_via='crossref_doi'`.
+   Used as the fallback when Tier 1 fails (typically: ADS quota
+   exhausted that day; a transient error during the title search; a
+   handful of malformed bibcodes).
+3. **Tier 3 — ADS title search.** Fuzzy `title:"…" author:"…"` search
+   ranked by relevance.
+Confidence: `medium`. `resolved_via='ads_title'`.
+   Rarely hit in practice.
+4. **Tier 4 — `citation_manual_queue` insert.** No `publications` row;
+   logged for human triage.
+Currently ~50 planets, mostly from
+   long-tail edge cases (in-press references, malformed HTML, etc.).

+**Why Crossref will likely be retired:** most Crossref-resolved rows
+exist because ADS was rate-limited that day, not because ADS lacks the
+paper.
+After a clean ADS run with full quota we expect to delete those
+rows and re-resolve via ADS, leaving a 3-tier resolver.

 **Anti-goal:** doing real NLP.
-This is rule-based parsing with progressively wider nets.
-If a reference can't be resolved by Tier 3 (or upgraded by Tier 2), it goes to the queue.

-**Tier 4 ergonomics:** `data/unresolved.csv` is a flat file.
-Manual workflow: open the file, fill in the DOI/bibcode column for entries you can resolve by hand, re-run `resolve_citation.py --from-manual data/unresolved.csv`.
-No UI.

-**Day 0 sanity check:** before locking the Phase 2 timeline, pull a sample of `disc_refname` (URL above) and skim 100 values.
-If the long tail of weird formats (concatenated multi-references, "in press", URL-only, conference proceedings) is >30% of rows, the resolution-rate target needs to be honest about it (e.g. "we resolve 65% of references; the remaining 35% are documented in `docs/UNRESOLVED.md`").
+This is regex + structured-API lookups.
+The library-science contribution is the provenance trail
+(`resolved_via` + `confidence` per row), not the parsing.

 ---